GroupJ-CS3202/CS3203-GroupJ-UnitTests/README.md

 ## Testing
 Step 1: Navigate to the correct folder in the terminal
-         Go to \financial-tracker
+         Go to \financial-tracker in terminal
 Step 2: Run following commands
 - npm test
 Step 3: Follow instruction
          - press 'a' to run all test
          - press 'q' to quit mode